WBrandys/assignment/README.md

 git push main origin
 ```

-**Additional tips:**
+> [!IMPORTANT]
-- "origin" is the default name Git gives to the remote repository,
+> Key information users need to know to achieve their goal.
-- Use `commit -m --amend` if you made any mistake in last commit message
+> "origin" is the default name Git gives to the remote repository,
-- Use `add -u` to
+> Use `commit -m --amend` if you made any mistake in last commit message
-- To check current changes use `git status`
+> To check current changes use `git status`
-- To see a difference between commits use `git diff`
+> To see a difference between commits use `git diff`

 ### Branching and merging
 Branching lets you experiment without affecting the main branch.
 Later, you can merge changes back.